“Barahona is the most beautiful place on the island and has the best beaches".

 Los Patos Beach

-It's around a 2 hour gua-gua ride to get to Pedernales, but we have more info about your trip to Pedernales here (tips for your trip, how to get here, and some recommendations you won't want to take lightly.
+It's around a 2 hour gua gua ride to get to Pedernales from Barahona, but we have more info about your trip to Pedernales here (tips for your trip, how to get here, and some recommendations you won't want to take lightly.

 Go Camping + Find This Viewpoint

 Raylin and his wife (an American he met while she was in the DR with the Peace Corps) run a little Airbnb of sorts in Barahona.
 The experience is truly unique and not like any other Airbnb you've ever stayed at.
 Get more info about camping in Barahona here — it's one of our most favorite experiences to have in the DR.

-There are a few hotels and AirBnbs to rent out (no hostels, really) if staying at the Eco Surf Camp isn't your vibe.
+There are a few hotels and Airbnbs to rent out (no hostels, really) if staying at the Eco Surf Camp isn't your vibe.
 As some advice, past groups suggest staying in the city center, near the Malecon.
 It’s the boardwalk that parallels the beach, but not right up next to the waves.
 You’ll easily be able to get a taxi here to take you to all the beaches we talked about above.

 From Santo Domingo

 The country’s capital is going to be your best bet to getting to Barahona.
-Caribe Buses are our favorite way to get around the entire country and they have a route that leaves four times a day (6:14 AM, 9:45 AM, 1:45 PM, and 5:30 PM, though best to double check).
-The bus ride is about 3 hours long, costs 350 pesos, and you can check specific routes and prices here.
+Caribe Buses are our favorite way to get around the entire country and they have a route that leaves four times a day from the capital to Barahona.
+The bus ride is about 3 hours long, costs 350 - 550ish pesos, and you can check specific routes and more specific prices here.

-ILP Volunteers tend to hang out in Santo Domingo for a few days, then hop over to Barahona for a day or so before returning back to Santo Domingo and catching a bus back home to Puerto Plata (or vice versa, with some time in the capital after your time in Barahona).
+As we mentioned, past ILP volunteers tend to hang out in Santo Domingo for a couple of days, then hop over to Barahona for a day or so before returning back to Santo Domingo and catching a bus back home to Puerto Plata (or vice versa, with some time in the capital after your time in Barahona).
 Here’s more on what to do in Santo Domingo.

 Getting Around Barahona

 Taxis will be your best bet, especially if you’ll be traveling with a group.
-Some of the beaches we mention are a 10-15 minute drive away from where you’ll be staying, so a taxi can easily get you there.
-You’ll also find gua-guas (local buses) who have some beach routes, but best to take these unless you know the unpredictable routes and know some Spanish.
+Some of the beaches we mention are a 10-15 minute drive away (or longer) from where you’ll be staying, so a taxi can easily get you there.
+You’ll also find gua guas (local buses) that have some beach routes, but best to take these unless you know the unpredictable routes and know some Spanish.